-Chronic immune-/allergen-mediated condition defined clinically by symptoms of esophageal dysfunction, and pathologically by an eosinophilic infiltration of the esophageal epithelium in the absence of secondary causes of local or systemic eosinophilia.
+Eosinophilic esophagitis (EoE) is a chronic immune-mediated/allergen-mediated condition defined clinically by symptoms of esophageal dysfunction, and pathologically by an eosinophilic infiltration of the esophageal epithelium in the absence of secondary causes of local or systemic eosinophilia.

-To consider the diagnosis, there must be an esophageal epithelial infiltrate of ≥15 eosinophils per high-power microscopy field (eos/hpf) on esophageal biopsy.
+To consider the diagnosis, there must be an esophageal epithelial infiltrate of ≥15 eosinophils per high-power microscopy field on esophageal biopsy.

 Incidence and prevalence are increasing at a rate that is outpacing increased recognition and diagnosis; it is more commonly seen in children and young adults.

 Medications (usually topical/swallowed corticosteroids) or dietary elimination can be used as a first-line treatment, with endoscopic dilation reserved for patients with esophageal strictures or fibrostenotic complications.

 Prognosis is good, with the majority of patients having a good response to either pharmacologic or dietary elimination therapy.